Shikhandi: Sex exchange

 Due to his childlessness, King Drupada propitiated Shiva, who told the king that a girl would be born to him, who in due course, would become a man.
 When Shikhandi was born to Drupada's queen, she was raised and dressed as a boy.
 When Shikhandi reached the traditional age of maturity, Drupada decided to offer her hand in marriage to the daughter of Hiranyavarman, the King of Dasharna.
 Shikhandi's wife soon realised that her husband was not a man, and Hiranyavarman soon caught wind of this information.
 Outraged, he sent a messenger to Drupada to determine the truth, and started preparations for war with the latter.
 Drupada insisted that Shikhandi was indeed a man.
 Distressed by her parents' suffering, Shikhandi left the city, deciding to fast to death.
 She found a forest that humans were terrified to enter, because it was inhabited by a yaksha named Stunakarna.
 She entered the premises of the yaksha, and started to perform austerities.
 When Stunakarna enquired regarding her practices, Shikhandi told him her tale.
 Feeling compassionate, the yaksha offered to exchange his sex with her for a certain period of time, to which Shikhandi agreed.
 Shikhandi returned to his father as a man, and informed him of this incident.
 Relieved, Drupada invited Hiranyavarman to send envoys to inspect the manhood of his son.
-A number of beautiful women were dispatched by Hiranyavarman to Drupada, who confirmed Shikhandi's manhood.
+A number of women were dispatched by Hiranyavarman to Drupada, who confirmed Shikhandi's manhood.
 Thus, the two kings were able to renew their peace.

 When Kubera visited Stunakarna's premises, the yaksha did not greet him due to her female form.
 Angered, Kubera cursed the yaksha, stating that the sex exchange that had been performed would be permanent.
-When the yaksha begged Kubera to lift the curse, the latter told her that she would regain her true sex after the death of Shikhandi.
+When the yaksha begged Kubera to lift the curse, the latter told her that she would regain her birth sex after the death of Shikhandi.